Not a Member?

 A “flare effect” of transient bleeding or spotting during the first 4 weeks of treatment was observed in 19.4% (7/36) females who had not reached menarche at baseline.
 After the first 4 weeks and for the remainder of the treatment period, no subject reported menstrual-like bleeding, and only rare spotting was noted.

-In many subjects, growth rate decreased on treatment, as did bone age: chronological age ratio.
-Through year 5, the mean growth rate ranged between 3.4 and 5.6 cm/yr.
 The mean ratio of bone age to chronological age decreased from 1.5 at baseline to 1.1 by end of treatment.
-The mean height standard deviation score changed from 1.6 at baseline to 0.7 at the end of the treatment phase.
+The mean height standard deviation z-score changed from 1.6 at baseline to 0.7 at the end of the treatment phase.

-35 females and 5 males participated in a post-treatment follow-up period to assess reproductive function (in females) and final height.
-At 6 months post-treatment, most subjects reverted to pubertal levels of LH (87.9%) and clinical signs of resumption of pubertal progression were evident with increase in breast development in girls (66.7%) and increase in genitalia development in boys (80%).
+Thirty five (35) females and 5 males participated in a post-treatment follow-up period to assess reproductive function (in females) and final height.
+At 6 months post-treatment, most patients reverted to pubertal levels of LH (87.9%) and clinical signs of resumption of pubertal progression were evident with increase in breast development in girls (66.7%) and increase in genitalia development in boys (80%).

 Of the 40 patients evaluated in the follow-up, 33 were observed until they reached final or near-final adult height.
 These patients had a mean increase in final adult height compared to baseline predicted adult height.
 The mean final adult height standard deviation score was -0.2.

-In a randomized, open-label clinical study of LUPRON DEPOT-PED 3-Month formulations, 84 subjects (76 female, 8 male) between 1 and 11 years of age received the LUPRON DEPOT-PED 11.25 mg or 30 mg for 3-month administration formulation.
+The efficacy was evaluated in a 6-month, randomized, open-label clinical study of LUPRON DEPOT-PED 3-Month formulations.
+84 subjects (76 female, 8 male) between 1 and 11 years of age received the LUPRON DEPOT-PED 11.25 mg or 30 mg for 3-month administration formulation.
 Each dose group had an equal number of treatment-naïve patients who had pubertal LH levels and patients previously treated with GnRHa therapies who had prepubertal LH levels at the time of study entry.
-The percentage of subjects with suppression of peak-stimulated LH to < 4.0 mIU/mL, as determined by assessments at months 2, 3 and 6 is 78.6% in the 11.25 mg dose and 95.2% in the 30 mg dose as shown in Table 5.
+The percentage of subjects with suppression of peak-stimulated LH to < 4.0 mIU/mL, as determined by assessments at months 2, 3 and 6, is 78.6% in the 11.25 mg dose and 95.2% in the 30 mg dose as shown in Table 5.